Last Updated: 05.05.26

 Location

-Perhaps one of the first considerations should be just where your wet room should be located in your house.
+One of the first considerations should be where your wet room should be located in your house.

-While the initial temptation will be to simply replace your existing bathroom, you should think about the bigger picture.
+While the initial temptation will be to replace your existing bathroom, it’s worth stepping back and thinking about day-to-day use.

 Will your existing bathroom offer the access required for the person(s) using the wet room?